transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 However, it maintains that specific metaphysical formulations remain representations subject to The Gap, not exceptions to it.
 This choice mirrors the Awakening/Phase-Shift (↺) at the heart of the framework—the shift from frantically trying to establish metaphysical foundations to abiding in the direct experience of reality with full awareness of both distinctions and their limitations.

-As one might playfully summarize: "If you don't want any deities, whether beings or structures, it's Möbius strips all the way down and you go mad, or you accept The Gap and chill out."
+As one might playfully summarize: "If you don't want any deities, whether beings or structures, it's Möbius strips all the way down and you go mad, or you accept The Gap and chill out." (of course, there is always pragmatism, phenomenology, etc. — transimmanence is not the only game in town, and acknowledges this through The Gap!)

 The transimmanent framework thus doesn't claim to have solved the fundamental questions of reality, but rather to have transformed them.
 It offers not answers, but a different relationship to the questions themselves—one that honors both the power of distinction and the limitations of representation, both the clarity of form and the mystery of formlessness, both the rigor of logic and the immediacy of experience.
 Has it done this perfectly?
 No. Will it ever?
 Probably not, because The Gap will always continue to shine.